 Goldendoodles, as a breed have only existed since the 1980s.
 So, there are relatively few of them compared to Golden Retrievers or Poodles or other pure breeds.
 Because Goldendoodles make such wonderful family pets, service animals, and therapy animals, they have quickly grown in popularity and desirability — they are in high demand!
 Therefore, Goldendoodles are both rare and more costly than either of their pure-bred parents.
 It can take several generations to get what your goal breeding female is!!
 It is not as simple as breeding one dog to another.
 Rather the contrary.
 The genetic heritage is not as simple as purebred dogs and requires much more time, attention and testing to produce the desired temperament, look and coat type.
-Just producing a non-shedding teddy bear looking doodle is far from easy.
-Choose your breeder wisely.
-I cannot stress this enough.
-If it's not us, please find someone who is well versed in the testing required for both health and look and you can see their dogs in the home.
-Yes, there is safety to consider for furbabies to come in contact with humans, but there are things that need to be upfront and available as well as rules and guidelines to protect all involved.
+Just producing a low/no-shedding teddy bear looking doodle is far from easy.

 Testing: We do a large array of testing.
 We use Embark and/or Pawprints for genetics, color traits and coat testing.
 We can also discuss hips, elbows, etc. and what we do there.
 We do not share results on our website currently.
 We stay current on any new testing or challenges concerning either of the breeds we put together.